Norwegian Air CEO says Boeing changed 787 pump design

 The airline said it can operate long-haul flights for 30 percent less than traditional airlines, mainly because of the Dreamliner's lower operating cost and the jet's ability to fly for 18 out of 24 hours, he said.

-(Editing by Gerald E. McCormick, Marguerita Choy, Richard Chang, Lisa Shumaker and Edwina Gibbs)
+(Reporting by Alwyn Scott; Editing by Gerald E. McCormick, Marguerita Choy, Richard Chang and Lisa Shumaker)